 Residential Treatment Services (RTX) Draft Standards Updates

-Purpose: Residential Treatment Services provide individualized therapeutic interventions and a range of services, including education for residents to increase productive and pro-social behavior, improve functioning and well-being, and return to a stable living arrangement in the community.
+Purpose: Residential Treatment Services enable residents to improve functioning and well-being, increase productive and pro-social behavior, and return to a stable living arrangement in the community.

-Definition: Residential Treatment Services (RTX) provide a time-limited, interdisciplinary, psycho-educational, trauma-informed, and therapeutic 24-hour-a-day structured program.
-Specialized services and interventions are delivered in a respectful, non-coercive, coordinated manner by an interdisciplinary team.
-Community linkages are established to ensure that all of residents’ individual needs are met.
-The level of restrictiveness for residential treatment programs is greater than other group care settings given the treatment needs of residents.
-Residential treatment services provide highly individualized care to individuals – following either a community-based placement or more intensive intervention – with the aim of moving individuals toward a stable, less intensive level of care or independence.
+Definition: Residential Treatment Services (RTX) provide intensive, structured, and individualized treatment and support as part of a time-limited, interdisciplinary, trauma-informed, and therapeutic 24-hour-a-day intervention.
+While many individuals can be served in less restrictive community-based settings and will not require an intervention as intensive as residential treatment, services may be needed: (1) when less restrictive programs are unable to address an individual’s risks and needs, or (2) as follow-up to a more intensive residential intervention.
+The level of intensity and restrictiveness for residential treatment programs is greater than for other group care settings given the treatment needs of residents, but services aim to move individuals toward independence or a stable, less intensive level of care.

 Short-Term Diagnostic Centers provide comprehensive assessments, observation, and monitoring in a highly structured setting and make recommendations for additional services that will address identified needs.
 Crisis Stabilization Units provide assessment and stabilization services for individuals in acute psychiatric crisis.
 Residents are offered services in a safe, structured environment under trained professional care in order to return to their previous level of functioning.
 Withdrawal management programs provide medication management and monitoring, clinical counseling, and other necessary support and referral services to help individuals safely withdraw from the substance(s) on which they are dependent.
 Services include, but are not limited to: individual assessment and service planning, medical and non-medical withdrawal management, counseling and education, therapeutic interventions, and linkages with ongoing substance use treatment including medication-assisted treatment when applicable.
 Programs are available 24 hours a day, seven days per week and are staffed by an interdisciplinary team of qualified professionals.
 Withdrawal management without transition to ongoing medication-assisted treatment is not recommended for individuals with opioid use disorder.